 Award-winning innovator and senior executive experienced in strategic planning, research, marketing, and the development and implementation of products and services in health care and technology sectors.
 Consistently successful in analyzing market opportunities and leveraging business innovations to create partnerships that benefit product/program development, market positioning and organizational capabilities.

 Mark is a consultant specializing in Strategy and Organizational Design.
 His expertise includes the development of organizational metrics such as the “Voice of the Customer” and “Voice of the Workforce” as key steps in assessing and correcting strategic direction.
 Mark developed a breakthrough methodology for defining the attributes and design elements that best correlate to high performance for organizations including Fortune 500 companies, Native American tribes, non-profit organizations and sports teams.
 He received his graduate degree from Harvard in Social Psychology, where he worked with Robert F. Bales, one of the forefathers of the organized study of group dynamics.
 He loves to read and learn about the discipline and history of Strategic Thinking, as well as anything he can find on the brain and the way people make decisions.
-He lives in Chapel Hill, NC where he coaches baseball, runs, and enjoys life in a college town with his wife Lori and UNC sophomore son Quinn.
+He lives in Chapel Hill, NC where he coaches baseball, runs, and enjoys life in a college town with his wife Lori and UNC junior son Quinn.

 As Principal and Owner Backer Designs, Nena provides innovative learning experiences to leaders at all levels in organizations.
 She conducts assessments, facilitates, and is a coach and advisor to senior leaders and groups who need to solve complex problems across organizational borders.